Skip to content

 - See all active tokens (when they were created, last used, expiry).

-- Mint a new one — Pro/Team only (Free trial users are limited to the one auto-issued at onboarding).
+- Mint a new one — Pro/Team only (Free and Personal accounts are limited to the single trial token auto-issued at onboarding).

 - Revoke any token (covered below in **Rotate / revoke**).